yacosp/oveja-electrica/README.md

 -------

+**note:**
-**note:** this is a meta-repo for the _oveja eléctrica_ project. each stage / prototype has its own repo with current or archived code, notes, sounds, and whatever else may be related.
+this is a meta-repo for the _oveja eléctrica_ project. each stage / prototype has its own repo with current or archived code, notes, sounds, and whatever else may be related.

-stages / prototypes:
+**stages / prototypes**:
 [oe1:exm](https://github.com/yacosp/oe1)
 [oe2:restate](https://github.com/yacosp/oe2)
 [oe3:afol](https://github.com/yacosp/oe3)